What is Gravity Forms?

 We also have to deal with external factors, like new WordPress releases, changing things and requiring development time.
 This reduces our ability to expand Gravity Forms and add new features.

 Our team does the best it can with regards to adding new features, but we no longer speculate on releases because of the fluid nature of software development.
 We will continually post about new features and releases on our product blog.
 Please check there for details as they are released.

 Does Gravity Forms work with X?

 Gravity Forms requires WordPress to work as we use many functions and files built into the software rather than creating an independent project requiring much more development staff to maintain a much larger codebase.

 Gravity Forms will not integrate with another blogging or CMS system by default.

-Gravity Forms can send data to other software though, and we have Add-ons available for Business and Developer license holders to provide such features.
-Also, there are third party add-ons available on WordPress Plugin Extend for Gravity Forms
+Gravity Forms can send data to other software though, and we have Add-ons available for license holders to provide such features.
+Also, there are third party add-ons available in the WordPress.org Plugin Repository

 Where do I put custom CSS and PHP?

 Custom CSS rules for your forms belong at the end of your theme stylesheet.
 Action hooks and filters belong in your theme’s functions.php file.
 You can find more information in the documentation section here.